-Irish dance is both a competitive and non-competitive support.
+Irish dance is both a competitive and non-competitive sport.
 Beginner 1 & 2 are non-competitive levels, designed to teach the foundations for Irish dance.
 Solo competitive dancers compete based on level (i.e. Grade) and age.
 Grade level competitions are for Beginner — Prize Winner level students, and Championship competitions are for Preliminary & Champion level students.

 For more information on competitive dance, please review our Irish Dance FAQs.